natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/scoring-rubric.md

 * Code quality and organization
 * Thoroughness in addressing the assignment requirements
-* Creativity and effort beyond the minimum requirements

-Higher scores are awarded to submissions that demonstrate mastery of the concepts and attention to detail.
+* Creativity and effort beyond the minimum requirements Higher raw scores (up to 10 for private, influencing the 1.5x multiplier for public) are awarded to submissions that demonstrate mastery of the concepts and attention to detail.

 ### 6. What makes a final project "excellent" versus "satisfactory"?

-An excellent final project typically:
+An excellent final project typically earns close to the maximum base raw score (20 points) before the public multiplier.
+It generally:
 * Applies multiple course concepts correctly and creatively
 * Demonstrates technical proficiency and attention to detail
 * Includes thorough documentation
 * Shows originality and practical application
-* Functions as intended without significant bugs or issues

-A satisfactory project meets the basic requirements but may lack the polish, complexity, or creativity of an excellent submission.
+* Functions as intended without significant bugs or issues A satisfactory project meets the basic requirements but may lack the polish, complexity, or creativity, thus earning a lower base raw score (e.g., 14-16 out of 20).

 ### 7. Are late submissions accepted?

 We understand that unexpected circumstances arise.
 Please communicate with the instructor as early as possible about potential late submissions.
 In general:
-* Late submissions may be accepted with appropriate communication
+* Late submissions may be accepted with appropriate communication.
-* Extremely late work or submissions without prior notice may receive reduced points
+* Extremely late work or submissions without prior notice may receive reduced raw points.
-* Consistent patterns of late work may impact your ability to earn full points
+* Consistent patterns of late work may impact your ability to earn full points.

 ### 8. How do I submit my work?

 Detailed submission instructions will be provided for each assignment.
 Typically:
-* Private submissions will be through the course learning management system
+* Private submissions will be through the course learning management system.
-* Public submissions should include a link to your public work (repository, blog, etc.)
+* Public submissions should include a link(s) to your public work (repository, blog, demo, etc.) submitted via the LMS.
-* Always follow the specific submission guidelines for each assignment
+* Always follow the specific submission guidelines for each assignment.